 You understand and acknowledge that as an OSI Affiliate Member You have the following responsibilities:

-- Continue to express public support for open source and software freedom.
+- Continue to express public support for open source, including software freedom.

 - Do not attempt to limit others from exercising their permissions granted under a license approved by OSI.